dalgwen/openhab-addons/bundles/org.openhab.voice.habspeaker/README.md

 ## General Settings

-You can edit this settings for the service in the main ui **Settings / Other Services - HAB Speaker** there are different sections:
+You can edit these service options using the main ui by accessing the settings in the HABSpeaker addon page.
+There are different sections:

 ### Voice Control